artemu78/ChatDiliti/README.md

 # Facebook Post Hider

 Facebook Post Hider is a Chrome extension that hides all Facebook posts by default and displays a "Show Post" button for each hidden post.
 Users can reveal the original content of individual posts by clicking the corresponding "Show Post" button.
+The extension also supports infinite scrolling, processing new posts as they are loaded.

 ## Core Idea

-The main goal of this extension is to give users control over the content they see on their Facebook feed.
+The primary goal of this extension is to provide users with control over the content they see on their Facebook feed.
 By hiding posts by default, users can choose to view only the posts they find interesting, reducing distractions and improving their overall experience on the platform.

 ## Installation